casper-astro/tutorials_devel/docs/tutorials/snap/tut_gpio_bidir.md

 We are now almost finished with Simulink, except for one last modification to the block.
 As we have seen, the inputs/outputs of the "Simulink" module take the names of the gateway blocks that define them.
 In order that these names always be unique, the toolflow mandates that they follow a hierarchical naming scheme.
 This is defined by: <model_name>_<parent_block_name>_<user_specified_port_name>.
 Since Simulink ensures that no two blocks have the same name, this naming scheme always results in a unique port name, no matter how many times you instantiate your yellow block.
 Each yellow block has an initialization script which (amongst other possible functions) must rename gateways in a block according to this convention.

-The 'my_gpio_bidir' block's initialization script is 'my_gpio_bidir_mask.m', in the xps_library sub-directory of mlib_devel.
+The 'my_gpio_bidir' block's initialization script is `my_gpio_bidir_mask.m`, in the xps_library sub-directory of mlib_devel.
 It does nothing except find all the gateways in the block (by looking for blocks whose name ends in "<user_specified_port_name>") and renaming them appropriately.
 As in all things yellow blocky, If in doubt, copy from another block which works and tweak to your needs. :)

 ``` MATLAB
 % find all the gateway in/out blocks